icarus213/Python-Simple_Neural_Network_Library/README.md

 - Save and load weights from a file

 Based from Siraj Raval's code (https://github.com/llSourcell/Make_a_neural_network).
-I just added some features
+I just added extra some features

+Sorry for bad english